amreshh/testinfra/README.md

 ```

 # Exercise 4: Test if openssh is installed
 For this exercise we want to if the package **openssh-server** is installed on the vm's.
-Explore the package module of testinfra and create a new test file in [exercise4/vagrant_openssh_test.py](exercise4/vagrant_openssh_test.py)
+Explore the package module of testinfra [https://testinfra.readthedocs.io/en/latest/modules.html#package](https://testinfra.readthedocs.io/en/latest/modules.html#package) and create a new test function in [exercise/vagrant_test.py](exercise/vagrant_test.py)